Exchange Server Subscription Edition (SE): what you need to know

 If you’re familiar with the Exchange Server’s pricing model, you will know that you had to buy Server licenses and CALs (client access licenses) for every user or device accessing the server.
 But with the arrival of SE, there’s a slight change here.

 You still need to buy Server licenses and CALs, but now you either need a cloud subscription license for every user (preferably E3 or E5), or, if you’re not going hybrid, your licenses need to have “Software Assurance”.
-In short, Software Assurance is a licensing addon that increases the price of your licenses in exchange for licenses for version upgrades.
+In short, Software Assurance is a licensing addon that increases the price of your licenses and needs to be renewed.
+In the past, it was in exchange for licenses for version upgrades, now it’s the requirement to have your mailboxes and devices licensed.
 There’s more to it, but I’ll let you do more research on the dedicated Microsoft page.

 No co-existence